Healthy Homes Assessment Melling

 Heating Melling

-Rental properties in Melling require a reliable source of heat that is able to heat the main or largest living area to at minimum 18degC, even during the coldest winter days.
-This is the minimum indoor temperature suggested by the World Health Organisation for people’s physical well-being and mental well-being.
+Melling rental properties need to have a stable heating source that can heat the living area to at minimum 18 degrees Celsius, even on the winter coldest days.
+This is the recommended minimum indoor temperature that is recommended by the World Health Organisation for people’s physical health and mental well-being.

-The heating source needs to be fixed (i.e. not portable) that is, at least 1.5 horsepower in capacity, and must meet the minimum requirement for heat capacity for the main living space.
-A Heating Assessment Tool could be used to determine whether the fixed heater(s) are adequate or if you’ll need to ‘top up’ with a new heater.
-Open fires as well as unflued combustion heaters such as the portable LPG bottle heaters are not considered to be safe heating options in those following the Healthy Homes Standard.
+The source of heating needs to be fixed (i.e. not portable) and at least 1.5 horsepower in capacity, and meet the minimum heating capacity needed to heat the living space in general.
+A Heating Assessment Tool could be used to check if the current installed heater(s) are sufficient or whether you will require to "top-up" by adding a second heater.
+Unflued combustion and open fire heaters like small portable LPG bottle heaters aren’t considered to be acceptable heating options for Healthy Homes Standard.
+Healthy Homes Standard.

-If the heating you offer is an electric heater (or heat pump), it needs to have an thermostat.
-This makes your heating more consistent and effective.
-For the majority of houses, bigger heaters that are fixed, such as wood burners, heat pumps, pellet burners or flued gas heaters are required.
-In certain situations, like apartments with small spaces, a smaller fixed electric heater might be enough.
+If the heating that you offer is an electric heater or heat pump it needs to be equipped with an thermostat.
+This will make the heating more uniform and effective.
+In most houses, larger fixed heating equipment like heat pumps, wood burners, pellet burners or flued gas heaters are needed.
+In certain situations, like small apartment buildings, a smaller fixed electric heater may suffice.

-If the main living room already has a central heating source, such as heat pumps, it may require an upgrade to ensure it meets the requirements.
-Certain kinds of heaters cannot be used to achieve the quality since they’re either inefficient, unaffordable to operate and/or unsafe to run.
+If the living area already has a fixed heating source like an air conditioner, it might need some additional energy to be able to meet the standards.
+Certain kinds of heaters aren’t able to be used to achieve the standard as they are either inefficient, unaffordable to operate or are unsafe to operate.

 Ventilation Melling

-Each living space within the rental property should contain at minimum one open window or exterior door to provide natural airflow.
-In addition, humid areas like kitchens and bathrooms need to have an externally vented extractor to take moisture away.
+Each living space within the rental property should have at least one opening door or window to provide natural airflow.
+In addition, high moisture areas such as kitchens or bathrooms need to have an venting fan outside to take moisture away.

-This ventilation standard is all about recognising that dry air is much easier to heat and the property that is properly ventilated is less likely to be a victim of damp and mould.
+This ventilation quality is all about recognising the fact that dry air is more easy to heat, and that an apartment that is well-ventilated will be less prone to developing damp and mould.

-Bedrooms, living rooms kitchens, and dining areas are considered to be liveable spaces.
-Spaces that connect, such as the hallway aren’t considered liveable and do not need an opening door or window.
+Living rooms, bedrooms, dining rooms, and kitchens are considered liveable areas.
+Connecting spaces such as the hallway aren’t considered living spaces and therefore don’t require an opening door or window.

-The bathrooms in all kitchens and any other room in your home that has shower, bath cooker or any other moisture-producing item will need adequate extractor fans which are vented towards the outside.
-Our Healthy Homes Assessment service will check that there is adequate ventilation in each livable space, including suitable extractor fans in high moisture areas.
+All kitchens and bathrooms, as well as any other space in your home with a bath, shower cooker or any other water-generating appliance will need proper extractor fan systems that are vented to the outside.
+Our Healthy Homes Assessment service will verify that there is enough ventilation throughout the living spaces, including suitable extractor fans in areas of high moisture.

 building ventilation inspections